ibm-garage-cph/devops-plan/02-logging/README.md

 ## More logging from bookinfo prodictpage
 We have provided a productpage image that is a bit more informative.

-Find your deployment for productpage and replace with this image: `docker.io/jebn/productpage-log`
+Find your deployment for productpage and replace with this image: `docker.io/jebn/productpage-log`.

+Ensure the new image is deployed....

 Check the logs and see how it flows to logDNA as well.